ecwu/6.00.1x/README.md

 # 6.00.1x
-MITx:6.00.1x Introduction to Computer Science and Programming Using Python
+MITx: 6.00.1x Introduction to Computer Science and Programming Using Python

+##Problem Set 1